Skip to main content

 Start with a simple JSON file or a directory of text files for context.
 Before each prompt, load relevant files; after, save new observations or updated state.
 For more complex needs, a local vector database like ChromaDB or FAISS can work.

-Want to see how Total Ventures applies this in production?
+Want to see this pushed into production?

-See the brand portfolio →
+See the experiments →

-Written by Justin Tsugranes, Founder, Total Ventures· Founder · AI-native operator
+Written by Justin Tsugranes, Founder, Total Ventures· Founder, Total Ventures · Solo operator · U.S. Army veteran

-Last reviewed May 9, 2026
+Last reviewed July 1, 2026